sketchpacks/docs/developers/publishing/best-practices.md

 * Plugins should have zipped release assets

 For more information, see the topics below on Plugin Readmes, Plugin Manifests, Plugin Releases, and Plugin Release Assets.

+---

+###### Caught a mistake or what to contribute to the documentation?
+[Edit this page on Github](https://github.com/sketchpacks/docs/blob/master/developers/publishing/best-practices.md).